 These close-knit relationships have made us an excellent extension of our client’s HR department, which makes the whole recruitment process more efficient.

-Think of all the sources the right candidate can come from and consider offering your existing employees a referral programme to generate new hires.
+Think of all the possible sources where you might find your ideal candidate, and also consider offering internal staff a referral scheme to generate new hires.

-As your staff knows the culture and goals of the organisation you may find they are highly successful in recommending the right people.
+As your staff know the culture and goals of the organisation, you may find they are highly successful in recommending the right people.

-It can be very costly to recruit with the average cost to employers of replacing a single member of staff at more than £30,000, according to a recent analysis from Oxford Economics.
+It can be very costly to recruit with the average cost to employers of replacing a single member of staff at more than £30,000, according to analysis from Oxford Economics.

 The greatest expense, more than £25,000, comes from a loss of productivity caused by the 28 weeks on average it takes for a new hire to learn the roles.

 Of course, there is no algorithm to decide which employee gets promoted and which don’t (Google already tried that) so this is purely down to knowing your team and understanding the new role.